grapa-dev/grapa/docs-src/docs/api/model.md

 **Parameters:**
 - `path` (string): Path to the model file (GGUF format)
-- `method` (string, optional): Method to use ("llama" is currently the only supported method).
+- `method` (string, optional): Method to use.
 If not specified, the method will be auto-detected from the file extension or magic bytes.

 **Returns:**
 - `0` - Success